 Festoon lights are also dubbed as café lights or party lights and they are those traditional, big bulb garland lights you usually see hanging at fairgrounds in movies from the 1950s.
 These oversized glass globes that are very popular today usually come in warm whites but are also available in a wide range of different colors.
-Festoon lighting manufactured by different companies can be supplied in a range of high-quality festive lights, LED decorative lighting systems, street displays, overhead light ceilings, tree lights, LED light curtains and shapes.
+Festoon lighting manufactured by different companies can be supplied in a range of high-quality festive lights, LED decorative lighting systems, street displays, overhead light ceilings, tree lights, and LED light curtains and shapes.

-The beauty of festoon lighting is hard to deny, the ease of setup and durability make them an essential for all events.
-Below are some alternate ways of using the string lighting to amaze your guests.
+The beauty of festoon lighting is hard to deny, the ease of setup and durability make them essential for all events.
+Below are some alternate ways of using string lighting to amaze your guests.

 The first one is very simple yet very creative.
 Simply dress up outdoor globe lights with fake flowers for a fun, floral look on a budget.
-You can use different adhesive for this project.
+You can use different adhesives for this project.
 You can use the resulting string of lights anywhere at home or even during outdoor occasions provided that you are using waterproof festoon lighting.

 For spontaneous parties, you can grab a string of lighting and just hang it over the table.
 This adds mood lighting without breaking your budget.
 You might break out the ladders to have the string installed properly but it will surely be worth it.

 The third would work well if you have a lot of bicycle rims around or if you can get your hand on a few of them.
 Simply fix the rims into a wall letting them overlap and then wind festoon lighting around the rims.

 These very creative ideas are ridiculously easy to implement and will surely create a talking point at the next event that you host.
 For our services and more ideas on how to decorate an upcoming event or even your household, be sure to give us a call.